arvigeus/AZ-204/Questions/Storage Redundancy.md

 ---

-ViralTrendz Inc. operates a popular platform for sharing short videos (think TikTok on a dose of creative steroids) and stores users' videos in Azure with Geo-Redundant Storage with Read Access (GRS-RA).
+Question: ViralTrendz Inc. operates a popular platform for sharing short videos (think TikTok on a dose of creative steroids) and stores users' videos in Azure with Geo-Redundant Storage with Read Access (GRS-RA).
 Suddenly, day-to-day operations are disturbed by a full-blown zombie outbreak in the region of their primary storage.
 What will happen to users who rush to the app to save their beloved dance-offs and lip-sync masterpieces in this scenario?

 - [ ] Users will not be able to access their videos until the zombie outbreak is resolved.
 - [ ] Users will be able to access their videos as usual because the data has been automatically failed over to the secondary region.